TomerGalanti/tomergalanti.github.io/_pages/research.md

 ## Neural network approximation theory

+The goal is to understand which is the family of functions which are approximable without curse of dimensionality.

+Coauthors: <a href="https://scholar.google.de/citations?user=fymm-XQAAAAJ&hl=en" class="links">Prof. Arnulf Jentzen</a>, <a href="https://people.math.ethz.ch/~patrickc/" class="links">Prof. Patrick Cheridito</a>, <a href="https://scholar.google.com/citations?user=Dc8yKjUAAAAJ&hl=en" class="links">Philippe von Wurstemberger</a>, Robin Graeber.

 <details>
   <summary><a href="https://arxiv.org/abs/2012.04326" class="links">High-dimensional approximation spaces of artificial neural networks and applications to partial differential equations.</a></summary>